apache/spark/BREEZE.rst

     * Enter interactive environment when no command are specified (default behaviour)
     * Start integrations if specified as extra flags
     * Start Kind Kubernetes cluster for Kubernetes tests if specified
-    * Stop the interactive environment with "breeze stop-environment" command
+    * Stop the interactive environment with "breeze stop" command
     * Run static checks - either for currently staged change or for all files with "breeze static-check" or "breeze static-check-all-files" command
     * Build documentation with "breeze build-docs" command